 “So, how do we deliver energy while controlling emissions?” asked Swarup.
 “Right now, there’s a technology gap, and collaborations are critical to developing the solutions, from concept to scale, set to take on the dual challenge.”

-With biotechnology company Synthetic Genomics, Inc. (SGI), ExxonMobil is looking to refine energy-rich algae into lower-emission biodiesel that could power trucks, boats, even planes.
-In Aspen, Swarup and SGI CEO Oliver Fetzer reflected on the partnership and its ongoing work to more efficiently convert algae into biodiesel.
+With biotechnology company Viridos, Inc. (formerly Synthetic Genomics, Inc.), ExxonMobil is looking to refine energy-rich algae into lower-emission biodiesel that could power trucks, boats, even planes.
+In Aspen, Swarup and Viridos CEO Oliver Fetzer reflected on the partnership and its ongoing work to more efficiently convert algae into biodiesel.
 Their goal is to have the technical ability to produce 10,000 barrels per day of biofuel by 2025.

 “Little companies like mine fight for survival on a monthly basis, so sitting around is not an option,” said Fetzer.
 “We’ve got to move really fast, and that drives innovation.
 Working together with ExxonMobil – that’s when it gets really fun.”